TNolan01/tommy1/README.md

 1. Create an account AWS [Amazon Web Services](https://aws.amazon.com/) or login to an existing account (Credit Card required to register an account.)

-2. Navigate to the AWS Managment Console and search for S3 Service.
+2. Navigate to the AWS Management Console and search for S3 Service.

-3. Create a S3 Bucket using **Create Bucket** button in top right hand corner
+3. Create a S3 Bucket using **Create Bucket** button in top right-hand corner

 4. Name the Bucket, in this instance we match the Heroku App name for simplicity.